RoshnaVakkeel/be-inspired-pp5-ci/README.md

 ### Like Unlike Feature

 The features are as shown [here](docs/features_testing/like.gif)

 - A logged in user can like  post/recommendation that interests them
-- A logged in user can like  post/recommendation that interests them
+- A logged in user can unlike post/recommendation if they are not interested in it
 - The liked post/recommendation will appear in "Liked" page
 - The number the likes recieved by the post/recommendation can be seen on each page.